ppaez/alsaseq/doc/tracks.rst

 sequencer, save the events to a file and some other basic actions.

-Uses the threading module to create two threads that handle ALSA sequencer events: One fetches events received by the sequencer, the other sends events to the sequencer.

-The receiving thread uses select.poll() to check if there are input events.

-kbhit by Tim Bird is used to get commands from the user, in the form of single characters.

-The drums() function generates events for the next measure of a loop.
-It uses an ALSA echo event to trigger itself shortly before the next measure needs to be scheduled again.

 The command-line parameters are::

   python tracks.py source destination voice1 voice2 split path